Updated: July 27, 2021

 Several studies have also arrived at the same conclusion.
 One of them is Michael Norton, who conducted a social experiment, whose results he shared in this TED Talk.

-Happy people spend more on meaningful life experiences than buying stuff that have no other purpose but to satisfy their desire of owning it.
+Happy people spend more on meaningful life experiences than buying stuff that has no other purpose but to satisfy their desire of owning it.

 4. Never buy something just to impress others.